iancl/hackerNewsFeedReact/README.md

 This app loads the latest 10 stories and the latest 20 comments from that story.

+This project was created to show my react and js skills so I didn't spend too much working in the layout.

 ## what was used?:
 - javascript
 - react